All Products

 ClientNetworkBlocked

-The instance has network connectivity issues.
+The instance is experiencing a network connectivity issue.

 curl https://{region-id}.axt.aliyun.com/luban/api/instance/instance-id